20 Interactive Marketing Examples to Boost Engagement

 For instance, rather than asking the customers of a fashion show to choose their favorite outfit based on a single picture, ask them to choose based on a series of catwalk-style videos that show the clothes from all angles.

 3. Image polls

 Remember, when using images in your polls, be careful about your picture choices.
-Your visuals need to be high quality to earn audience attention.
+Your visuals need to be of high quality to earn audience attention.
 You’ll also need to avoid using anything that’s already got copyright protection.
 If you’re working with original images and photos, consider using photo editing services to make sure your images are the best they can be.
 It’s worth the effort.